William Lawrence is currently working on a musical, Dance On The Moon.

 6, Ezra

-Sir Henry Morgan’s prized pearl diver in his teens.
-(Doubles as Tristan)
+The young Captain Gideon; Sir Henry Morgan’s prized pearl diver in his teens.
+(Can double as Tristan)

 7, Morgan

-Sir Henry Morgan, late thirties, Privateer/Pirate: Lieutenant Governor of Jamaica 1674-1683 (Doubles as Captain Gideon)
+Sir Henry Morgan, late thirties, Privateer/Pirate: Lieutenant Governor of Jamaica 1674-1683 (Can double as Captain Gideon)

 8, Esquemelin, late thirties, taciturn French surgeon, sailed under Sir Henry Morgan on his barque The Satisfaction.
 (He later published an account of his exploits: ‘The Buccaneers of America.’)